Vice President Mike Pence to visit Raleigh, Cary on Thursday

-RALEIGH (WTVD) -- Vice President Mike Pence will be in the Triangle today to support a pro-life event and later, attend a law enforcement-appreciation gathering.
+RALEIGH (WTVD) -- Vice President Mike Pence will be in the Triangle today to support an anti-abortion rights group event and later, attend a law enforcement-appreciation gathering.

 Pence will be in Raleigh to continue the multi-state Life Wins!
 Tour with the Susan B. Anthony List leaders.